ddesir/connect-4/outline.md

 # Implementation
 - Cannot place piece on already full column.
 - Use push() to add to column while the array.length is < 6.
-- Use Math.random() to determine ai move while array.length is < 6.
+- Use Math.random() to determine AI move.
 - Check for 4 in a row vertically, horizontally, diagonally.
 - Reset will clear the board.
 - Wins, losses, ties variables.